zulip/zulip/templates/zerver/help/browse-and-join-streams.md

 ## Subscribing to streams

-Users can choose to subscribe to any public stream in the orgniazation.
+Users can choose to subscribe to any public stream in the organization.

 ### Subscribing when a stream is created